-As lead trial counsel, Glen has won trials in Federal and State courts and before arbitration panels for DuPont, Morgan Stanley, Guardian/Park Avenue Securities, Bankers Financial, Lincolnshire Management, Sun Chemical, Paul Stuart, Global Brands Marketing, Compass Partners and Whirlpool.
-Glen combines trial instincts and skills with an affinity for and training in complex economic problems to present the client’s case in a direct and persuasive manner.
+As lead trial counsel, Glen has won dozens of trials in Federal and State courts and before arbitration panels for DuPont, Morgan Stanley, Ascend Performance Materials, Guardian/Park Avenue Securities, Bankers Financial, Lincolnshire Management, Sun Chemical, Paul Stuart, Global Brands Marketing, Compass Partners and Whirlpool.
+Glen combines top-flight trial instincts and skills (particularly cross-examination) with an affinity for and training in complex economic problems to present the client’s case in a direct and persuasive manner.

 Commercial and Securities Litigation

-Recent trial work includes a four-week arbitration in a dispute between private equity partners and a three-week arbitration over alleged market manipulation on an electronic exchange's commodities index.
+Recent trial work includes winning $9 million in a rare trial in the NY Commercial Division in a complex breach of contract case involving indemnification claims stemming from a corporate transaction and an underlying environmental suit, a four-week arbitration in a dispute between private equity partners and a three-week arbitration over alleged market manipulation on an electronic exchange's commodities index.
 Prior to this, he won a trial in New York Supreme Court invalidating facially valid promissory notes worth millions of dollars on the grounds that the purchaser of a corporation should not have to pay off notes which really represented capital contributions rather than debt.
-In Federal Court, Glen won the trial of a $30 million breach of contract claim brought by the Italian clothing company Diesel against its US licensee/distributor.
-For Compass Partners, he won an arbitration involving a joint venture agreement for the distribution of a prominent Italian brand in the U.S. Glen also won a FINRA arbitration in an MBS trading dispute.
+In Federal Court, Glen won the trial of a $30 million breach of contract claim brought by the Italian clothing company Diesel against its U.S. licensee/distributor.
+For Compass Partners, he won an arbitration involving a joint venture agreement for the distribution of a prominent Italian brand in the U.S. Glen has also won FINRA arbitrations regarding MBS trading disputes.

 Glen has been very involved in matters relating to the U.S. Government's probe into untaxed assets held in foreign countries.